samuelroland/openDevApps/PRIVACY.md

 -->
 # openDevApps - Privacy notice
     V1.0 Work In Progress - Concern openDevApps v1.0 and higher (until another version of this notice is created).
-The goal of this little notice is to inform you about the data used by the extension to be fully transparent (it's opensource and you can inspect stored data).
-Your data belongs to you and none of them are shared with the author of the extension.
-They are stored locally and syncronised between your devices if you have a Firefox Sync account and that you have ticked the box "Extensions" in the list of synced information.
+The goal of this notice is to be fully transparent about the data used by openDevApps.
+Your data belongs to you and none of them are shared with the author of openDevApps.
+They are stored locally and syncronised between your devices if you have a Firefox Sync account and have choosed to sync extensions information.

 ## Complete list
-The data stored are the ones you have provided (they contain some default values and the generated identifiers called `id`):
+It contain the information you have provided, some default values and some generated identifiers `id`:
 - **links** (id, link, name, local)
 - **categories** (id, name, list id of links included)
 - **config** (default language, last id inserted for categories and links).

 As you can see, there is no analytics data, and there will never have.
-There is only what the extension really need to work.
-As the extension can evolve and grow in term of functionnalities, the number of functionnal data will logically increase.
-This notice will always be up-to-date with the exact list of data are stored and the release notes will mentions changes of this notice.
+There is only what openDevApps really need to work.
+As openDevApps can evolve and grow in term of functionnalities, the number of functionnal data will logically increase (e.g new parameter in configuration).
+This notice will always keep up-to-date the exact list of data stored.
+The release notes will mentions changes of this notice.

 ## How to inspect or delete my data:
 You can inspect and/or delete your data at any moment.
 First you need to go in the debugging console for this extension: